 Common Reasons For Member Disputes and Lawsuits

-Most closely-held NJ companies begin with a friendly, profitable relationship between a few members.
+Most closely-held NJ LLC’s begin with a friendly and professional relationship between a few members.
 Unfortunately, these relationships don’t always remain friendly.
 Once business gets underway, circumstances can change.
-Expectations of the members may vary as the business expands.
-One or more members may not carry their weight, neglect or refuse to honor their pre-formation promises.
-Attitudes toward other members may not be the same as they once were.
-As the business evolves, so do the views of the members.
-Often times, individuals disagree on the direction the company is headed, with some favoring expansion and others happy with the way things are.
+Expectations of the members may evolve or change as the business expands.
+One or more members may not honor their promises or carry their weight through neglect or a purposeful refusal to honor their pre-formation promises.
+Attitudes and opinions toward other members may not be the same as they once were.
+Like I previously stated, as the business evolves, so do the views of the members.
+Often, members disagree on the direction the company is headed, with some favoring a re-direction while and others are happy with the way things are.

-A difference in opinion does not give majority members the right to oppress minority members within their NJ companies.
-The New Jersey legislature protects minority ownership members by creating laws that specifically address minority member oppression.
-These laws give minority members certain rights to take action in the Courts if they are taken advantage of by the majority members.
+A difference of opinion does not give majority members the right to oppress minority members within their LLC.
+A difference of opinion also does not give minority members the right to dissolve the LLC.
+The New Jersey legislature protects minority ownership members by creating laws that specifically address what is known under the law as minority member oppression.
+These laws give minority members certain rights to action in the courts if they are unfairly treated or taken advantage of by the majority members.
 The most common disputes between members that arise in the New Jersey courts are:

 - Breach of Fiduciary Duty;

 - Breach of the Duty of Loyalty;

 - Tortuous Interference with a Prospective Economic Advantage;